xiangui33423/assassyn/docs/language.md

 In this language, the "write-once" rule will be double-enforced by both the compiler[^2] and the generated simulator runtime.

-3. Resource Constraint: In software programming, different functions can share the same computing resources the ISA.
-However, hardware design is to allocate the resources themselves.
+3. Resource Constraint: In software programming, different functionalities can share the same computing resources through the ISA, while hardware design is to instantiate these computing resources.
 In this language, the time-multiplexed resource sharing, and the dedicated allocation should be well abstracted.

 ## Language & System Components